-This is a base level art course in which artworks are condensed and concrete.
-Students will explore the basic elements and principles of art and the curriculum will cover basic Virginia Art SOLs.
+In this base level art course, students explore the major elements and principles of art.
+Curriculum will summarily cover basic Virginia Art SOLs.
+Artworks will be curtailed and concrete.
 Students will explore various methods including painting, drawing, and mixed media.
 A sketchbook is maintained in class for exploration and reflection only, not for homework.
-Upon completion of this course, students have the option to take Studio Art & Design II.